GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The situation is so much better for programmers today - a cheap used PC, a linux CD, and an internet account, and you have all the tools necessary to work your way to any level of programming skill you want to shoot for.
+> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
 >
-> ~ *John Carmack*
+> ~ *Linus Torvalds*

 ---
 ## 🏎 Quick Facts